 Yet, it is important to remember that plants that are too close for comfort create conditions ripe for disease.

 - Weakened plants are struggling to get enough nutrients and moisture.

 - Air space for circulation around each plant is also desirable to keep plants growing their best.

 Let your abundant flowers come from healthy, well-placed plants, and not from stuffing too many plants in a cramped space.

-These qualities won't turn this high maintenance style into a low demand type, but will increase it's practicality for modern homeowners.
+These qualities won't turn this high-maintenance style into a low-demand type, but it will increase its practicality for modern homeowners.